census-instrumentation/opencensus-website/content/tracing/span/time_events/message_event.md

 Type|Value|Description
 ---|---|---
-SENT|1|Indicates that this message was sent RECEIVED|2|Indicates that this message was sent UNKNOWN|0|Unknown event type or default value
+SENT|1|Indicates that this message was sent RECEIVED|2|Indicates that this message was received UNKNOWN|0|Unknown event type or default value

 ### ID